xebia-functional/sd-workshop-25/sandbox/Use-Case-Spanish-ID.md

     - Composed of 1 NIE letter (X, Y, or Z), 7 numerical digits, and 1 control letter

 3. **Control Digit/Letter**:
-    - Verifies the validity of both NIF and NIE numbers
+    - Verifies the validity of both DNI and NIE numbers
     - Calculated using a specific algorithm

 4. **Remainder**: